 IMPORTANT: Make sure you never catch the outer fabric - here black.
 You just stitch the pocket lining (red cotton print here), fold the outer bag fabric out of the way.

 For those wondering where this tutorial came from, I made it when sewing one of my own designs, the TEYA Crossbody Bag.
 I love it for its convenience and beginner-friendly sewing procedure.
 The pattern itself is marked as intermediate though because it's perfect for those who have already sewn a bag or two.
 Want to make one welt pocket and test its use?

 Then it's best to choose a project to go with it.
-I'd recommend using it with the original TEYA Crossbody Bag pattern in my shop:
+I'd recommend using it with the original TEYA Crossbody Bag pattern in our shop: